Kayak Point County Park: County park

 In the late 2010s, the county began preparing for future renovations to Kayak Point County Park to support new developed areas and replace aging equipment.
 Proposals for the beachside area include additional camping areas, a community center, and environmental education exhibits; upland areas could receive new camping yurts, permanent cabins, and a ranger station.
+The renovation project, estimated to cost $20 million, was approved by the county council in June 2023 and is planned to include a new boat launch, removal of the seawall, and a new berm.
+The park closed on July 5, 2023, with work originally scheduled to be completed before a fish window that begins October 15.
+The reopening was later delayed to mid-2024 after work on the fishing pier was unable to be completed before the fish window closed.
+Kayak Point County Park reopened on June 14, 2024, with a reconstructed boat launch and part of the new berm to replace the former seawall.

 Facilities and activities

 Kayak Point is a cuspate foreland on Port Susan, with a sandy beach that was derived from erosion of nearby bluffs.
 The 660 acre park is largely undeveloped, with only 40 acre dedicated solely to recreational uses.
 Kayak Point County Park features a 3,300 ft sandy beach along Port Susan with picnic shelters and parking.
 The beach is interrupted by a boat launch and a 300 ft pier.
 An open field is located adjacent to the beach and pier, featuring larger shelters and a playground.
 The park also offers overnight campsites, yurts, and cabins for rent.
 The park, the most popular in the county system, supports a variety of activities, including fishing, crabbing, windsurfing, hiking, and birdwatching.

 To the east of Kayak Point County Park was an 18-hole public golf course that occupied 250 acre of the county park's lands.
 The golf course was designed by Ronald Fream and opened in 1977.
 It closed in October 2018 due to declining revenues and was replaced with a disc golf course that opened in February 2020.
 The course hosted the Kayak Point Open, an event sanctioned by the Professional Disc Golf Association, in 2021.